ulises-jeremias/dotfiles/docs/Window-Managers.md

 For more detailed instructions and tips on XFCE4 customization, please refer to the [XFCE4 customization documentation](Xfce4).

-🔧 Remember to run command `chezmoi apply` after making any changes to the configuration files to ensure that the customizations are applied.
+🔧 Remember to run command `chezmoi apply --source ~/.dotfiles` after making any changes to the configuration files to ensure that the customizations are applied.

 Feel free to customize each window manager according to your preferences, and if you have any further questions or need more specific guidance, please refer to the respective documentation for each window manager.